bioinformaticsdotca/Genomic_Med_2017/module5_lab.md

 [Solution](https://github.com/bioinformaticsdotca/Genomic_Med_2017/blob/master/img/correlation.jpeg)

-* Can you find a outlier/bad datasets?
+* Can you find a outlier/bad dataset?
    * Try correlating the 8 *amygdala - Other* with the 5 *B cell - Blood* H3K27ac datasets

 #### Download tracks or metadata